luhaifeng666/obsidian-text2audio/README.md

 ## How to Use

-This plugin has two usage methods, using Keyboard Shortcuts or
+This plugin has two usage methods, using Keyboard Shortcuts or using the plugin window.

 ### Using Keyboard Shortcuts (**Recommended**)